sramanth0115/InfoHub-Challenge/InfoHub-Challenge/readmeDes.txt

-TO Start Whole project:
+TO Start project:

-step 1:
+Step 1:
+  - Open InfoHub-Challenge project folder in VS Code

+Step 2:
-  - In ./server Folder run server.js to start the server at Backend side
+  - In ./server Folder run server.js file to start the server at Backend side, server URL: "http://localhost:3001/api/---"

-step 2:
+step 3:

-  - In ./client Folder run command "npm run dev" to start the server at Frontend side
+  - In Terminal go to ./client Folder run command "npm run dev" to start the server at Frontend side URL: "http://localhost:3000"

+//////// Now URL "http://localhost:3000" in Google Browser to see the Info-Challenge Webpage //////////////

 Important NOTE:
   - The https://weatherstack.com/ API site have "limited free APL calls" out of 100, i already used 33/100 calls.